DEISI-ULHT-TFC-2021-22/TFC-Aluno228-DropProjectTFC/docs/resources/wiki/assignment-creation.md

 This tutorial explains how a teacher can create a new Assignment in Drop Project.

 The first step is to create a git repository with the correct structure.
-The easiest way to do this is to clone one of the the following repositories:
+The easiest way to do this is to clone one of the the following repositories.
+These work for Maven and are the samples used in Drop Project:

 https://github.com/drop-project-edu/sampleJavaAssignment